UK's Frasers first-half profit up 62% on strong reopening after lockdown

-LONDON, Dec 9 (Reuters) - British sportswear and fashion group Frasers FRAS.L on Thursday reported a 61.7% rise in first-half core earnings, driven by the strong reopening of stores after lockdown, the opening of new Flannels stores, and online growth.
+LONDON, Dec 9 (Reuters) - British sportswear and fashion group Frasers FRAS.L on Thursday reported a 61.7% rise in first-half core earnings, driven by the strong reopening of stores after COVID lockdowns, the opening of new Flannels stores and online growth.

-The group, formerly called Sports Direct and controlled by Mike Ashley, said it made adjusted pretax profit of 186.8 million pounds ($246.6 million) in the six months to Oct.
-24, up from 115.5 million pounds in the same period last year.
+Formerly called Sports Direct and controlled by founder Mike Ashley, the group reported an adjusted pretax profit of 186.8 million pounds ($246.6 million) for the six months to Oct.
+24, up from 115.5 million a year earlier.

 ($1 = 0.7574 pounds)